Nicholas Kristof: Oregon gubernatorial campaign

 "Precisely because I have a great job, outstanding editors and the best readers, I may be an idiot to leave.
 But you all know how much I love Oregon, and how much I've been seared by the suffering of old friends there.
 So I've reluctantly concluded that I should try not only to expose problems but also see if I can fix them directly."

-In a Twitter thread about Kristof's announcement, New York Times Features Editor Hillary Howard wrote, "Nick had a remarkable talent for never taking anything personally, for never letting his ego get in the way.
+On Twitter, a New York Times features editor, Hillary Howard, wrote, "Nick had a remarkable talent for never taking anything personally, for never letting his ego get in the way.
 At a place as competitive as the Times, this trait really stood out.
 He somehow seemed like this innocent, unchanged after dining with warlords or interviewing pimps.
 This trait will serve him well, should he go into politics."
 Other colleagues described Kristof as a mentor to young journalists.